Published on

 Loss of freshness

-Most fruits and vegetables must be picked before they ripen in light of the time they will spend in transit when imported.
-They ripen in the truck, not on the plant in the sun.
-In fact, ripening agents are sometimes needed to accelerate the process.
-If the travel time between producer and consumer were shortened, the food could be harvested when ripe and consumed soon thereafter.
+Because of the time they will spend in transit, most imported fruits and vegetables must be picked before they are ripe.
+So instead of ripening on the plant in the sun, they ripen in a truck.
+And sometimes, ripening agents are needed to accelerate the process.
+When food mileage and travel time between producer and consumer are shortened, food can be harvested when ripe and eaten shortly thereafter.

 The nutritional value of food begins to deteriorate upon harvesting.
-So imagine how much of this value remains once a raspberry makes the 9,000 km trek from Chile!
+So imagine how much nutritional value remains once a raspberry makes the 9,000 km trek from Chile!

-A food item that comes from another country or continent may have been produced in unknown or inadequate conditions.
-Working conditions in some countries may be very poor (e.g. low pay, poor job security, long hours over days and even weeks, inadequate equipment and few if any work benefits.
+Food that comes from another country or continent may have been produced in unknown or inadequate conditions.
+Working conditions in some countries may be very poor (low pay, poor job security, long hours, inadequate equipment and few if any work benefits).

 pdf - 0.85 mb Fiche alimentationrespectueuse